MR-ant1/API-Backend-rrss/README.md

 - Consulting all existent users info (super_admin)
 - Follow other users accounts.
 - Update a users role to give him more permissions (super_admin)
-- -See the timeline with posts from the users you follow
+- See the timeline with posts from the users you follow

 ### HOW TO DOWNLOAD AND RUN IT :mag: